 With this kind of variety though, what would it mean to be a shiny Pokémon?
-Shiny is a fan terms that became official, for what was originally just called “Differently coloured” Pokémon.
+Shiny is a fan term that became official, for what was originally just called “Differently coloured” Pokémon.
 That simply doesn’t apply anymore when the same breed of Pokémon can have multiple types and appearances.
 Instead I think the next incarnation of “Shiny” Pokémon should be incredibly rare variants, something vastly different than a simple colour change.
-What if they were literally that; metallic, pearlescent or glitting Pokémon, something like the Crystal Onyx from the Pokémon anime?
+What if they were literally that; metallic, pearlescent or glittering Pokémon, something like the Crystal Onyx from the Pokémon anime?
 However, these creatures would have to be RIDICULOUSLY rare, which is actually, exactly what I want!

 (Xerneas “Correct Version” ©2013-2016 Dekus)

 This is something that has bothered me a lot more than it really should have.
 Ever since Gen 3 there has been a serious escalation in the importance of the Legendary or Mythical Pokémon.
 At first the Legendary Birds seemed pretty cool and rare, then came Hooh and Lugia and the Legendary Beasts, again, just incredibly rare Pokémon, but by Generation three and onwards, you have the Guardians of the Land, Sea and Sky, the Lords of Time, Space and Gravity, and even Arceus; God himself!